Woman spends 25th birthday in ICU after hit-and-run 2 weeks ago

 ST. LOUIS — Two hands hold each other tight in a hospital room, as tubes are taped along Destiny Frey's wrist.
-This is how she marked her 25th birthday after being critically injured by a hit-and-run driver while crossing the street Nov.
+This was how she marked her 25th birthday after being critically injured by a hit-and-run driver while crossing the street on Nov.
 14.

 She's only allowed one visitor each day.
 Sunday, it was her father's turn to be by her side.